mrzysztof/opentelemetry-demo/README.md

 10. [References](#references)

 ## Introduction
+This project serves as a case study of observability using OpenTelemetry on an existing EmotoAGH application.
 ## Theoretical background

 [OpenTelemetry](https://opentelemetry.io/) is is a vendor-neutral open-source [Observability](https://opentelemetry.io/docs/concepts/observability-primer/#what-is-observability) framework for instrumenting, generating, collecting, and exporting telemetry data such as traces, metrics, logs.
 OpenTelemetry’s goal is to provide a set of standardized vendor-agnostic SDKs, APIs, and tools for ingesting, transforming, and sending data to an Observability back-end (e.g. Jaeger,  Zipkin).